Davante Adams vs. the Packers' Defense: Week 5 Matchup and Preview

 - Rudy Ford has picked off a team-high one pass.
 He also has 26 tackles and three passes defended to his name.

-- When it comes to defending the pass, Green Bay is 11th in the NFL with 789 passing yards allowed (197.3 per game) and 11th in yards allowed per pass attempt (6).
+- When it comes to stopping the pass, Green Bay is top-10 this year, ranking second in the NFL with 789 total passing yards allowed (197.3 allowed per game).
+It also ranks third in passing touchdowns allowed (four).

-- So far this year, the Packers are 20th in the NFL in points allowed (24 per game) and 21st in total yards allowed (352.5 per game).
+- This year, the Packers' defense is 11th in the NFL with 24 points allowed per game and seventh with 352.5 total yards allowed per contest.

-- Green Bay has given up more than 100 receiving yards to one player this season.
+- One player has put up more than 100 receiving yards in a game against Green Bay this season.

-- The Packers have allowed four players to catch a touchdown pass against them this season.
+- The Packers have given up a touchdown pass to four players this season.

 Rep your team with officially licensed NFL gear!
 Head to Fanatics to find jerseys, shirts, and much more.